 Myth: The IUD is only for women who’ve already had children.

 Fact: The intrauterine device used to be recommended primarily to women who had already given birth, since their expanded cervix and uterus make implantation more comfortable.
-Today, the IUD is available for moms and non-moms alike — and at 99 percent effective, it’s a great alternative to taking a daily pill.
+Today, there are new options of IUDs (hormonal and non-hormonal) making them available for moms and non-moms alike — and at 99 percent effective, it’s a great alternative to taking a daily pill.
+You get the effectiveness of a permanent contraception but have the option to remove at any time and immediately have fertility returned.

 Myth: If you’re breastfeeding, you don’t need to worry about birth control.

 Fact: While breastfeeding can affect your hormones and make you a bit less fertile, it is certainly not a foolproof way of preventing pregnancy.
-If you’re concerned about taking a hormonal contraceptive while breastfeeding, use condoms instead.
+If you prefer not to take a hormonal contraceptive option while breastfeeding, you can use non-hormonal options like barrier options including condoms or the non-hormonal IUD (Paragard).
+Progesterone-only birth control options (pill, shot, or implantable options) can be used safely and effectively with little impact on your milk supply once you have established a good milk supply.

 Myth: Birth control causes cancer.

 Fact: The short answer: It’s complicated.
-While oral contraceptives are believed to slightly increase your chances of getting breast and cervical cancer, they also lower your risk of endometrial, colon and ovarian cancer.
+While oral contraceptives are believed to slightly increase your chances of getting breast cancer, they can also lower your risk of endometrial, colon and ovarian cancer.
+The decision to use any hormones should be individualized.
 Be sure to talk to your doctor about your family history and the risks and benefits associated with each form of birth control.